 Tax Credit Expiration

-The tax credit will expire in 2016, so take advantage of this great incentive while it’s available!
+The tax credit will begin ramping down after 2019, so take advantage of this great incentive while it’s available!

 Contact your CPA for more information on Solar Federal Tax Credit eligibility!